I want to …

 Many changes can be made on a self-service basis directly in PAWS up to two weeks after the start of a class.
 Between the second and eighth week of classes, students need to fill out the Registration Change Form and obtain written permissions.

-Make a program change after the eighth week of the semester (Add, drop, withdraw, etc.)
+Make a program change after the tenth week of the semester (Add, drop, withdraw, etc.)

-Students are expected to have all program changes completed prior to the eighth week of class.
+Students are expected to have all program changes completed prior to the tenth week of class.
 Read the policy to understand the extenuating circumstances under which an appeal for a late change will be considered before completing any forms.
 The policy outlines the steps and forms to complete if you believe you meet the criteria for a late appeal.